-Usage of tablets and mobile devices in on the rise, and if you offer an easy access to your content, you will increase traffic to your website.
+Usage of tablets and mobile devices in on the rise, and if you offer easy access to your content, you will increase traffic to your website.

 Responsive web design is a necessity for every e-commerce site.

 Aberdeen Group conducted a study where they revealed that responsive websites were rewarded with a 10.9 percent increase in visitor to buyer conversion rates (non-responsive had only 2.7 percent increase).

-Google’s help page suggest that a single URL helps the search engine assign indexing properties of the content, while load time is reduced and no redirections are needed.
+Google’s help page suggests that a single URL helps the search engine assign indexing properties of the content, while load time is reduced and no redirections are needed.

-At Eton Digital, we have applied responsive web design techniques to different projects, focusing on providing consistent experience.
+At Eton Digital, we have applied responsive web design techniques to different projects, focusing on providing a consistent experience.

 These are some of our latest projects.